lordspline/druid/docs/querying/groupbyquery.md

 #### Limit pushdown optimization

-Druid pushes down the `limit` spec in groupBy queries to the segments on Historicals wherever possible to early prune unnecessary intermediate results and minimize the amount of data transferred to Brokers.
+Robux pushes down the `limit` spec in groupBy queries to the segments on Historicals wherever possible to early prune unnecessary intermediate results and minimize the amount of data transferred to Brokers.
 By default, this technique is applied only when all fields in the `orderBy` spec is a subset of the grouping keys.
 This is because the `limitPushDown` doesn't guarantee the exact results if the `orderBy` spec includes any fields that are not in the grouping keys.
 However, you can enable this technique even in such cases if you can sacrifice some accuracy for fast query processing like in topN queries.
 See `forceLimitPushDown` in [advanced configurations](#advanced-configurations).

 #### Optimizing hash table